 In a word, the answer is no. Researches demonstrate that a notable number of people with physical limitations don’t have the assistive technologies they need.
 Often it’s because they feel they can’t afford it.
-This is especially when increased costs start to add up, for instance, like $600 for ZoomText software or $900 for the JAWS screen reader.
+This is especially when increased costs start to add up, for instance, $600 for ZoomText software or $900 for the JAWS screen reader.

 Even if it’s not all about the expenses, many people are not aware of what’s available.
-According to the World Health Organization, one of the top reasons why not all individuals with disabilities have assistive technology is lack of awareness.
-People may not recognize what AT can do for them, or what technical innovations have come out since the last time they looked into it.
+According to the World Health Organization, one of the top reasons why not all individuals with disabilities have assistive technology is a lack of awareness.
+People may not recognize what AT can do for them or what technical innovations have come out since the last time they looked into it.

-By now, you must have a got a fair idea that assistive technology is a generic term which describes tools used by people with disabilities to accomplish the various tasks.
+By now, you must have a got a fair idea that assistive technology is a generic term which describes tools used by people with disabilities to accomplish various tasks.

 - Screen magnification software: This software allows users to check the size of text as well as the graphics on the screen.
-Unlike the zoom feature, these applications allow users to see enlarged version to the rest of the screen.
+Unlike the zoom feature, these applications allow users to see an enlarged version to the rest of the screen.
 This is done by copying a handheld magnifier over the screen.